-Dark matter is a hypothetical form of matter that, if it exists, may account for more than a quarter of the energy density of our universe.
-Despite the variety of astrophysical evidence pointing to its existence, the direct interaction of dark matter in a terrestrial detector is yet to be observed.
-This does not stop us from searching, as the existence of dark matter is one of the biggest hints that our current physics theory is not complete.
-Unveiling the nature of dark matter can point us towards better understanding of the world we live in.
+Dark matter is a hypothetical form of matter that, if it exists, may account for over 85% of the matter in our universe.
+Notwithstanding a large body of astrophysical evidence pointing to its existence, the direct interaction of dark matter in a terrestrial detector is yet to be observed.
+This does not stop us from searching, as the existence of dark matter is one of the biggest hints that our current physics theories are incomplete.
+Unveiling the nature of dark matter can point us towards better understanding of the fundamental building blocks of the universe.

 There are different strategies to tackle the dark matter detection task.
 Some take advantage of big machines like particle colliders.
 Others build giant telescopes, and sometimes put them into space.
-The experiment our group is involved in, The Super Cryogenic Dark matter Search (SuperCDMS) experiment, is (literally) one of the coolest.
+Then there's the experiment our group is involved in, The Super Cryogenic Dark matter Search (SuperCDMS) experiment, which is (literally) one of the coolest.

-The SuperCDMS experiment is able to observe a dark matter signal in silicon and germanium detectors operated below 50 miliKelvin.
+The SuperCDMS experiment aims to observe a dark matter signal in cryogenic semiconductor detectors operated below 50 milliKelvin.
 Our unparalleled advantage is the "Transition Edge Sensor" detector technology.
 We deploy small chunks of superconductors on pure silicon and germanium crystals.
 As superconductors cool down through their transition temperature, the resistances of the superconductors drop abruptly to zero, i.e. go through superconducting transition.
-We carefully control the temperature of the detector to be in the middle of the transition -- hence the name of "Transition Edge Sensor" -- so that a small energy deposited in the detector induces a big change in the detector resistance.
+We carefully control the temperature of the detector to be in the middle of the transition -- hence the name of "Transition Edge Sensor " -- so that a small energy deposited in the detector induces a big change in the detector resistance.
 Thus, our detectors are sensitive to tiny energy depositions down to electronVolts.

 The SuperCDMS collaboration is building the next generation experiment in SNOLAB, Canada's world-leading astroparticle physics facility located 2 km below the surface in the Vale Creighton Mine near Sudbury.
-With the main experiment under construction, a few pilot "test facilities" have been commissioned and are supporting the main experiment by performing detector development, characterization and calibration.
+The UofT SuperCDMS group plays key roles in all aspects of the experiment, on and off-site.
+With the detector under construction, a few pilot "test facilities" have been commissioned and are supporting the main experiment by performing detector development, characterization and calibration.
 These test facilities include the Cryogenic Underground TEst (CUTE) facility at SNOLAB, and a portable test stand that is currently in our new cryogenic lab at UofT.